khalid-a-omar/Polyfish/README.md

 ## UCI options

-Polyfish supports all UCI options and commands supported by Stockfish. *Click [here](https://github.com/official-stockfish/Stockfish/blob/master/README.md#the-uci-protocol-and-available-options) to see the full list of supported Stockfish UCI commands and options*
+Polyfish supports all UCI options supported by Stockfish. *Click [here](https://github.com/official-stockfish/Stockfish/blob/master/README.md#the-uci-protocol-and-available-options) to see the full list of supported Stockfish UCI options*

-Polyfish also supports the following UCI options (mainly for Polyglot BIN support)
+Polyfish also supports the following UCI options
  * #### Book 1 File
     The name of the polyglot book to be used as the first book.
 To disable this book, use: ```<empty>```